-For Boise overall, we continue to expect significantly higher sales and income for full year 2004, relative to 2003, both as the result of the acquisition of OfficeMax and strong or improving performance in all of our businesses.
+For OfficeMax overall, we continue to expect significantly higher sales and income for full year 2004, relative to 2003, both as the result of the acquisition of OfficeMax, Inc. and strong or improving performance in all of our businesses.

-In Boise Office Solutions, the second quarter of the year is always seasonally weak for both the contract and retail segments.
+The second quarter of the year is always seasonally weak for both our contract and retail segments.
 We expect sales to decline sequentially and operating income to be substantially lower than in the first quarter.
-However, we are pleased with the progress we are making in integrating OfficeMax into our operations and continue to expect to meet our targets for the full year of \$80 million in integration synergies, samestore sales growth of 4% to 6%, and an operating margin of 2.4% to 2.6%.
+However, we are pleased with the progress we are making in integrating OfficeMax, Inc. into our operations and continue to expect to meet our targets for the full year of \$80 million in integration synergies, same-store sales growth of 4% to 6%, and an operating margin of 2.4% to 2.6%.